murgurgulor/the-murgurgu-lore/src/site/notes/Cairn/ModCairn.md

 ![Pasted image 20251112090636.png](/img/user/z_attachments/Pasted%20image%2020251112090636.png)

 ### Channeling Runeskelfs
 Channeling your energy through a Runeskelf requires freedom of body and mind.
-You can only use a Runeskelf if you have **at least one empty Inventory Slot** and if you're not **Deprived**.
+You can only use a Runeskelf if you have **at least one empty Inventory Slot**.
 After you've used the Runeskelf, roll a d6.
 On a 1-3, you take one **Strain** from the mental efforts.

 If you try to channel a Runeskelf in a particularly tense or dangerous situation, there's a chance of the magic backfiring on you.
 The GM can require you to make a CLA or SPI Save, and on a failed save there will be an unforeseen and unfortunate side-effect to your magic in addition to the intended effect.